awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

   In this format, replace the following:
   + `region` is the AWS Region for the DB instance\.
 In the example policy, the AWS Region is `us-east-2`\.
   + `account-id` is the AWS account number for the DB instance\.
 In the example policy, the account number is `1234567890`\.
+The user must be in the same account as the account for the DB instance\.

+    To perform cross\-account access, create an IAM role with the policy shown above in the account for the DB instance and allow your other account to assume the role\.
   + `DbiResourceId` is the identifier for the DB instance\.
 This identifier is unique to an AWS Region and never changes\.
 In the example policy, the identifier is `db-ABCDEFGHIJKL01234`\.

     To find a DB instance resource ID in the AWS Management Console for Amazon RDS, choose the DB instance to see its details\.
 Then choose the **Configuration** tab\.
 The **Resource ID** is shown in the **Configuration** section\.